19MisterX98/SeedcrackerX/README.md

   - `/seed data restore`

-  When you leave a world the mod will save currently collected structure information in a file of the .minecraft/config directory.
+  When you leave a world, the mod will save currently collected structure information in a file of the .minecraft/config directory.
-  After rejoining you can restore it with this command.
+  After rejoining, you can restore it with this command.

   ### Debug Command